dwylie86/cryptography/README.md

 Install dependencies:
    The project relies on several external Python libraries for complex cryptographic primitives and strength checking.
-   pip install cryptography zxcvbn bcrypt
+   pip install cryptography zxcvbn bcrypt pytest

    *(Note: hashlib and getpass are typically included in the standard Python library.)*